AITosee/Tosee-Docs-en/docs/Sentry2/Hardware/index.rst

 Vision Running
 ************************

-There are several ways to Enable/Disable vision: UI, joystick, and commands
+There are several ways to Enable/Disable vision: from UI page, click joystick, or by controller commands

 By UI Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/sentry2_run_vision_by_ui_en.png

-1. Select a vision to be running from the left menus of the Vision setting page
+1. Select the vision from the left menus of the Vision setting page

 2. Some visions can be configured, click "Setting" to enter

 3. If the red "Stop" button is displayed at the lower left of the right control area, it means that the algorithm is currently closed.
-   After clicking it, it will turn to the green "run" button, which means that the algorithm is started.
+   After clicking it, it will change to a green "run" button, which means that the algorithm is started.
-   Click it again and it will turn to the red "Stop" button again.
+   Click it again and it will change to the red "Stop" button again.

 By Joystick
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/sentry2_run_vision_by_stick_en.png

 1. Short click the joystick up and down to enable or disable a vision.
-After each vision switch, the previous vision will be closed
+The previous vision will be closed if new vision is running

 2. Vision switchover sequence is sorted by Vision-ID

 By Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this way, controller needs to read and write registers to enable or disable the vision.
-We provide the driver libraries for users to use in multiple programming platforms
+We provide the driver libraries for different programming platforms

-In UART mode, register reading and writing must according to Standard Protocol or Simple Protocol.
+In UART mode, register reading or writing must according to Standard Protocol or Simple Protocol.
 For details, see the related sections

-I2C mode can directly read and write registers
+I2C mode can directly read or write registers

 Enable vision: